 6. Kia Borrego

-Apparently even Kia saw the light... the model disappeared from the Kia lineup as of 2010 model year.
+Apparently, even Kia saw the light... the model disappeared from the Kia lineup as of the 2010 model year.

 7. Mercedes-Benz A-Class and B-Class

-Fortunately, they decided NOT to launch such vehicles in the US, as not to ruin people's perception of MB as a premium auto-maker.
+Fortunately, they decided NOT to launch such vehicles in the US, so as not to ruin people's perception of MB as a premium automaker.
 Even so, some auto critics considered the cars to have tarnished M-B's high-end image.
-However, there are rumors that they will bring the B-class to the US, because it is made in Mexico.
+However, there are rumors that they will bring the B-class to the US because it is made in Mexico.
 Yes, M-B has a factory in Mexico.
 And if you really want one, you can head to Canada.
 They sell the B-class there.

 You can see BMW's genius in buying the Mini brand...
 The cheapest car in their lineup is the Mini Cooper.
 Then you go up to the 1-class, then the 3-class, and so on.
 MB can't do that as they don't have a separate brand for the "tiny cars," Unfortunately, the tiny cars still look like someone slapped an MB badge on something like a Honda Fit (Honda Jazz for non-US folks).

 8. Chrysler's TC by Maserati

 Dragging it from the annals of history—in the 1990s—we perceive that the Chrysler TC was conceived during Lee Iacocca's years at the helm of Chrysler.
 He intended the TC to be a "halo car" (i.e. the ultimate) for Chrysler, and he was good friends with the then-owner of Maserati.
 The result was the TC.
 The cars were made and assembled in Italy in Maserati's factories and brought over... with mostly Chrysler parts.
 It enjoyed a hand-stitched leather interior, mostly European parts, and superb attention to detail.